Additional liability coverage to protect you from major claims.

 Personal Umbrella Insurance is a relatively low-cost way to provide additional coverage if you’re sued for bodily injury or property damage beyond the limits of your existing policies.
 Coverage is usually issued in one million dollar increments, typically in the one to five million dollar range.

 Personal Umbrella Insurance does not provide basic home, auto, boat, or RV coverage.
-It only kicks in after the limits to these standard policies are exhausted.
+It only kicks in when your current liability coverage limits have been reached, or there’s a gap in coverage with your current policy.
+Hence why Personal Umbrella Coverage is often referred to as ‘excess liability’ coverage.

 In most instances, Personal Umbrella Insurance does not protect against business losses.
 Some homeowner’s policies may allow for certain exceptions to this rule for those who have a home-based business or a home office.
 If not, many insurance companies offer Commercial Umbrella Liability coverage.